A Factorization of the Log-Concavity Operator for Pascal Determinantal Arrays and Their Infinite Row-Wise Log-Concavity: Infinite Log-Concavity of All Pascal Determinantal Arrays

 \begin{corollary} The Pascal determinantal arrays \(\PD_k\) (\(k\ge 1\)) are the first non-trivial infinite hierarchy of combinatorial arrays known to be infinitely log-concave in every row, uniformly in the order \(k\). \end{corollary}

 \begin{remark} The proof is completely algebraic and uniform in \(k\).
-It does not rely on lattice-path injections (the method used for \(k=1\) in~\cite{McNamara11}) and immediately extends to certain $q$-analogues and deformations of the Pascal matrix that preserve both the Dodgson identity and total positivity. \end{remark}
+It does not rely on lattice-path injections (the method used for \(k=1\) in~\cite{TeimooriKhodakarami2023Feb}) and immediately extends to certain $q$-analogues and deformations of the Pascal matrix that preserve both the star of David rule identity and total positivity. \end{remark}

 With the infinite log-concavity now established, we turn in the final section to consequences and open problems.